This book is special to me, It shows a view on what happens after we leave here.

 After dying in an accident, Eddie finds himself in heaven where he encounters five people who have significantly affected his life, whether he realized at the time or not.

 Here are my favorite quotes from the book:

 ~There are no random acts.
 We are all connected.
-You can no more seperate one life from another than you can seperate a breeze from the wind~
+You can no more separate one life from another than you can separate a breeze from the wind~

 ~No life is a waste.
 The only time we waste is the time we spend thinking we are alone~

 ~Sometimes when you sacrifice something precious, you’re not really loosing it.
 You’re just passing it on to someone else~

 ~Holding anger is a poison.
 It eats you from inside.
 We think that hating is a weapon that attacks the person who harmed us.
 But hatred is a curved blade.
 And the harm we do, we do to ourselves~